 I’m skipping ahead so let’s go back to the beginning.
 The beginning that didn’t look remotely related to me personally at the time.

 I have several friends who struggled with food that made them sick a few years back.
 Two of them researched enough that they believed they had a gluten allergy since eliminating gluten eliminated their symptoms.
 Both went to extreme measures to avoid all things gluten, and still got sick.
 Both are kick-ass and didn’t take it lying down.
 Which led me to the LEAP diet and MRT test.

 March of 2017 I started working with my friend’s dietitian who specializes in kidney disease.
 I did the MRT blood test in May and (halfway) embarked on the LEAP protocol in June.
-MRT stands for Median Reaction Time and is a measure of how my blood serum reacts to 105 different foods.
-It gave me a list of foods that I’m allergic to split between a “you should never ever eat these” red list, and a “you should try to avoid these as much as possible” yellow list.
+MRT stands for Mediator Release Test and is a measure of how my immune system cells react to 150 different foods and chemicals.
+It gave me a list of foods that are causing an inflammatory response in my body split between a “you should stop eating these for now” red and yellow list, and a “you should eat these foods” green list.